 Built on an 11-acre former industrial area, Hunter’s Point South Park has been heralded as a new type of urban waterfront development, for not just including anti-flooding defences and resilient planting, but being entirely centred around the idea – without sacrificing design and sociality.
 The paving areas use a porous type of concrete to resist flooding damage, and planted border areas have hidden channels for draining stormwater quickly.
 Avoiding overloading the urban sewer system, the park instead takes a “catch and release” approach, purposefully collecting water in certain areas and using a planned run-off system to drain it at a steady pace.
 The system increases flood storage capacity by 557,800 gallons, or a 6-ft storm-surge flood event.
 Twice a day, the high tide rolls in and large parts of the park become a marsh, and are planted with resilient, appropriate plants to reflect this.
 Wooden ‘rafts’ for relaxing, a kayak launch site, a viewing platform across the city and a large oval-shaped open space for relaxing and games (synthetic turf, to withstand regular flooding) are among the many amenities that attract crowds from near and far.
 Downstream, the park has already inspired a similar project in the much-smaller city of Wilmington, Delaware.

-While many of the parks and infrastructure projects globally that gain attention in the arena are in larger cities – China is experimenting with creating entire ‘sponge cities‘ to embed systems that store and purify excess rainwater – there is no reason why local authorities in smaller towns or rural areas can’t equally apply the principles on a smaller scale.
+While many of the parks and flood infrastructure projects globally gaining attention are in larger cities – China is experimenting with creating entire ‘sponge cities‘ to embed systems that store and purify excess rainwater – there is no reason why local authorities in smaller towns or rural areas can’t equally apply the principles on a smaller scale.
 In fact, many such projects have already been carried out all over the UK, and sometimes on microbudgets.
 For rainfall, pockets of public land such as schools, verges, and smaller green or brownfield sites can be retrofitted to provide sustainable urban drainage.
-For coastal and river flooding, taking aspects such as saltwater marshes or natural rock walls with walkways instead of traditional sea walls can protect ecosystems, provide carbon storage, and create visual amenity – in addition to the same level of flood protection.
+For coastal and river flooding, taking aspects such as saltwater marshes or natural rock walls with walkways instead of traditional grey infrastructure (think sea walls) can protect ecosystems, provide carbon storage, and create visual amenity – in addition to the same or even greater level of flood protection.